This post was updated in June 2022.

 This post was originally published in July 2011 and updated July 2020.

 How do you choose the right lamp shade?
 Picking the perfect shade for your table or floor lamp is all about scale, style, and supporting your lamp base.
 So it has to fit the place and occasion, complement without overwhelming, and draw just enough attention to be noticed.
 While it may be intimidating, learning how to measure a lamp for a shade will guarantee the perfect outcome.
-Follow our guidelines so you can feel confident in your choice.
+Follow our choosing a lampshade guide so you can feel confident in your choice.

 Flatter the lamp base

 The first thing you do when you’re trying to choose the right lamp shade is to look at your lamp.
 What’s the general shape?